jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 Tasks:

-* Robin: Review the font and report on licensing costs if needed. ✔ / ✘
+* Robin: Review the font and report on licensing costs if needed. ✔

 Robin Reports:
+* Graphics were created by Robotto who has a licence.
+* Fonts, in plain text format, need to use an Open Source font.

 Notes:
+* TODO: Find an open source font - OpenSans is a good one.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Current Attention Items